Darling River Eco Corridor 10 (Revoked)

 Project Information:

-Darling River Eco Corridor 10 (Revoked) was a Human-Induced Regeneration (HIR) project located approximately 30 kilometers northeast of Bourke in northern New South Wales.
-The project, originally registered as the "Bellara Human-Induced Regeneration Project" in July 2015, covered a project area of 4,032 hectares on land historically used for grazing.
-It operated for six years before being voluntarily revoked in August 2021.
+Darling River Eco Corridor 10 (Revoked) was a Human-Induced Regeneration (HIR) project located approximately 30 kilometers northeast of Bourke in the Orana region of New South Wales.
+Originally registered as the "Bellara Human-Induced Regeneration Project" in July 2015, the project operated on Bellara Station, covering an area of 4,032 hectares.
+The project was voluntarily revoked in August 2021 under section 30 of the CFI Rule, a mechanism often used when proponents wish to consolidate projects, transfer land, or exit the scheme.